ethyca/fides/docs/fides/docs/development/documentation.md

 ---

-Documentation is incredibly important to Fidesctl, both for explaining its concepts to general audiences and describing its usage to developers.
+Documentation is incredibly important to fidesctl, both for explaining its concepts to general audiences and describing its usage to developers.

 ## Concepts